No relations have yet been associated.

 "This is the same task as the one called "attention networks task". is duplicated."

-JGonzlez Torre (about one year ago)
+JGonzlez Torre (about two years ago)

 Definition contributed by CWhite about two years ago:The Attention Network Test (ANT), designed by Fan and Posner, requires participants to quickly respond to cues given on a computer screen, while having their attention fixated on a center target.REVISION 1